 A formal referral from the Counseling Center is generally not required to use mental health or assessment benefits from non-AU insurance plans.
 Your non-AU insurance plan may have their own referral requirements, however.
 If you already know you want private care, you can work directly with your insurance plan to locate a provider and arrange for benefits.
 Otherwise, you can "drop by" Urgent Care (M-F, 2-4pm)or make an appointment with a Counseling Center clinician to discuss your particular situation and obtain guidance with regard to locating an appropriate off-campus provider.

 To make an appointment with a Counseling Center clinician contact:

 Mary Graydon Center 214

-To locate the names and contact information of your plan's preferred providers, contact your insurance plan.
+To locate the names and contact information of your plan's in-network providers or to learn about your specific insurance plan you may contact your insurance company directly.